 Bun Cha Ta (Nguyen Huu Huan)

-Bun cha ta Nguyen Huu Huan - Photo: FBNH
+Nguyen Huu Huan's Bun Cha - Photo: FBNH

-Traditional dish with soft meatballs and vermicelli noodles in delicious broth.
+Traditional dishes include soft meatballs and vermicelli noodles in a delicious broth.
 Crab spring rolls and chicken vermicelli noodles are highlights.

-For vegetarians, here they sell vegetarian vermicelli spring rolls and vegetarian vermicelli with tofu.
+For vegetarians, there are vegetarian vermicelli spring rolls and vegetarian vermicelli with tofu.

-Au Trieu beef noodle soup - Photo: MICHELIN GUIDE
+Au Trieu Beef Pho - Photo: MICHELIN GUIDE

-If other beef noodle shops in Hanoi often have clear broth, Au Trieu beef noodle shop has the characteristic of fatty broth.
+While other beef noodle shops in Hanoi often have clear broth, Au Trieu beef noodle shop is characterized by its fatty broth.

-Michelin Guide highly appreciated the rare pho here for being "daring".
-When customers order, the owner slices the meat and uses a knife to pound it hard, spread it thinly, then places it on top of the blanched pho noodles, quickly ladles in the rich, fragrant broth.
+Michelin Guide highly appreciates the "daring" pho tai here.
+When customers order, the owner slices the meat and uses a knife to pound it hard, flattens it, and then places it on top of the blanched pho noodles, quickly ladling in the rich, fragrant broth.

 This method retains the sweetness and freshness of the beef.